How to Remove Perfume Odors From Clothes

 Soak the Clothes Before Washing

 Soak your clothing in a sink or washing machine filled with warm water and one cup of baking soda before washing.
 Be sure the soaking vessel is large enough to completely submerge the smelly garment.
 Overnight is usually a sufficient amount of time, although some suggest as long as a few days.
 Rather than a long soak, it is probably more effective to repeat the airing–soaking–washing–drying cycle several times, if necessary.

 Wash the Clothes

 After soaking, wash the clothing as usual following the care label guidelines, either in a clothes washer or by hand with unscented laundry detergent.
-Add one cup of distilled white vinegar to the rinse cycle and stop the cycle.
+Add at least 1/4 cup of distilled white vinegar to the rinse cycle and stop the cycle.
 Let the laundry soak for an hour before completing the rinse cycle.
 The vinegar will help cut through perfume residue in the fibers.
 To ensure that all the detergent has been rinsed from your clothing, add an extra rinse cycle.

 Dry and Air Out the Clothes Again

 For the best results, dry the freshly washed clothes on a clothesline or clothes rack in the fresh air and sunlight.
 Sunlight will help remove the odors, but bright sunlight can also cause dyes to fade; so hang dark colors in the shade.
 The line drying will also provide a final opportunity for clothes to air out.
 If you must use a clothes dryer, use a low-temperature setting like the permanent press option.
 Excessively high temperatures can cause remaining odor molecules to adhere more deeply to the fabric.

 Store the Clothes Properly

 If the season is changing, do not store clothes away with a strong perfume odor.
 But, if you don't have time to clean them, you can place the fragrant garments in a sealed plastic tub or heavy-duty plastic bag with a box of baking soda.
 The baking soda will absorb the odors, just like it does in your refrigerator.